-Anca's latest poetry collection, Often Fanged Light, is available April 2019
+Anca's latest poetry collection, Often Fanged Light, is available as of April 2019

 Anca was born in 1948 in Bucharest, Romania.
 Her father, a political prisoner of the Communist regime in Romania, died when Anca was eight.
 After a sojourn in Paris and Brussels, at fourteen she immigrated to the United States with her mother, a prominent Romanian intellectual and a survivor of Auschwitz.
 Anca is Professor Emerita of Wayne State University, Detroit, Michigan, where she taught English and Comparative Literature for 39 years.
 She is married to Anthony Ambrogio, a writer and editor.
 They have two grown daughters, a daughter-in-law, and a granddaughter.